ellak-monades-aristeias/simbug/Open-Standard/README.md

 The structural elements are the entities of the business logic definition while the communication aspect will deal with the API annotations of the RESTful server.

-It is necessary to clarify the following definitions from the beggining. *Game* will refer to the business logic and *Game realization* will pertain to a play-cycle of a game.
-A *Player* will be a human or non-human subject that interacts with the game realization through the presentation layer.
+It is necessary to clarify the following definitions from the beggining.

+**Game** will refer to the business logic and will be fully defined in a definition file.

+**Game realization** will pertain to a play-cycle of a game.

+A **Player** will be a human or non-human subject that interacts with the game realization through the presentation layer.

-IMBUG is considered to have the following workflow:
+SIMBUG is considered to have the following workflow:

 ![simbug_pattern](https://cloud.githubusercontent.com/assets/13544631/8996812/bfa27e74-3723-11e5-812e-8e344d365688.png)

 ##Business Logic Definition Entities

+###Reserved
 ###Variables
 Place-holders for things that their values might change during the simulation.
 Variables can be any type of: